-(b) The settings in paragraph (a) must not:

-273.12 (1) be located in a building that is a publicly or privately operated facility that 273.13 provides institutional treatment or custodial care;

-273.14 (2) be located in a building on the grounds of or adjacent to a public or private 273.15 institution;

-273.16 (3) be a housing complex designed expressly around an individual's diagnosis or 273.17 disability, unless required by the Housing Opportunities for Persons with AIDS Program;

-273.18 (4) be segregated based on a disability, either physically or because of setting 273.19 characteristics, from the larger community; and

-(5) have the qualities of an institution which include, but are not limited to: regimented meal and sleep times, limitations on visitors, and lack of privacy.
-Restrictions agreed to and documented in the person's individual service plan shall not result in a residence having the qualities of an institution as long as the restrictions for the person are not imposed upon others in the same residence and are the least restrictive alternative, imposed for the shortest possible time to meet the person's needs.

-(c) The provisions of paragraphs (a) and (b) do not apply to any setting in which individuals receive services under a home and community-based waiver as of July 1, 273.28 2012, and the setting does not meet the criteria of this section.

-(d) Notwithstanding paragraph (c), a program in Hennepin County established as part of a Hennepin County demonstration project is qualified for the exception allowed under paragraph (c).

-(e) Notwithstanding paragraphs (a) and (b), a program in Hennepin County, located in the city of Golden Valley, within the city of Golden Valley's Highway 55 West redevelopment area, that is not a provider-owned or controlled home and community-based setting, and is scheduled to open by July 1, 2016, is exempt from the restrictions in

-- 274.1 paragraphs (a) and (b).
-If the program fails to comply with the Centers for Medicare and 274.2 Medicaid Services rules for home and community-based settings, the exemption is void. - 274.3 (f) The commissioner shall submit an amendment to the waiver plan no later than 274.4 December 31, 2012. - 274.5 EFFECTIVE DATE.
-This section is effective July 1, 2016. - 274.6 Sec.
+- (b) The settings in paragraph (a) must not: - (1) be located in a building that is a publicly or privately operated facility that provides institutional treatment or custodial care: - (2) be located in a building on the grounds of or adjacent to a public or private institution; - (3) be a housing complex designed expressly around an individual's diagnosis or disability, unless required by the Housing Opportunities for Persons with AIDS Program; - (4) be segregated based on a disability, either physically or because of setting characteristics, from the larger community; and - (5) have the qualities of an institution which include, but are not limited to: regimented meal and sleep times, limitations on visitors, and lack of privacy.
+Restrictions agreed to and documented in the person's individual service plan shall not result in a residence having the qualities of an institution as long as the restrictions for the person are not imposed upon others in the same residence and are the least restrictive alternative, imposed for the shortest possible time to meet the person's needs. - (e) The provisions of paragraphs (a) and (b) do not apply to any setting in which individuals receive services under a home and community-based waiver as of July 1, 2012, and the setting does not meet the eriteria of this section. - (d) Notwithstanding paragraph (e), a program in Hennepin County established as part of a Hennepin County demonstration project is qualified for the exception allowed under paragraph (e). - (e) Notwithstanding paragraphs (a) and (b), a program in Hennepin County, located in the city of Golden Valley, within the city of Golden Valley's Highway 55 West redevelopment area, that is not a provider-owned or controlled home and community-based setting, and is seheduled to open by July 1, 2016, is exempt from the restrictions in paragraphs (a) and (b).
+If the program fails to comply with the Centers for Medicare and Medicaid Services rules for home and community-based settings, the exemption is void. - (f) The commissioner shall submit an amendment to the waiver plan no later than December 31, 2012.

+Sec.
 44. [256Q.01] PLAN ESTABLISHED.

 A savings plan known as the Minnesota ABLE plan is established.
-In establishing 274.7 this plan, the legislature seeks to encourage and assist individuals and families in saving 274.8 private funds for the purpose of supporting individuals with disabilities to maintain health, 274.9 independence, and quality of life, and to provide secure funding for disability-related 274.10 274.11 expenses on behalf of designated beneficiaries with disabilities that will supplement, but not supplant, benefits provided through private insurance, the Medicaid program under 274.12 title XIX of the Social Security Act, the Supplemental Security Income program under 274.13 title XVI of the Social Security Act, the beneficiary's employment, and other sources.
-274.14
+In establishing this plan, the legislature seeks to encourage and assist individuals and families in saving private funds for the purpose of supporting individuals with disabilities to maintain health, independence, and quality of life, and to provide secure funding for disability-related expenses on behalf of designated beneficiaries with disabilities that will supplement, but not supplant, benefits provided through private insurance, the Medicaid program under title XIX of the Social Security Act, the Supplemental Security Income program under title XVI of the Social Security Act, the beneficiary's employment, and other sources.

-274.15 Sec.
+Sec.
 45. [256Q.02] CITATION.

-274.16This chapter may be cited as the "Minnesota Achieving a Better Life Experience274.17Act" or "Minnesota ABLE Act."
+This chapter may be cited as the "Minnesota Achieving a Better Life Experience Act" or "Minnesota ABLE Act."